Ima-CART/cart253/Jams/Mod-Jam/README.md

 ![Fly Silhouette](<fly-silhouette-vector copy.png>)
 ![House Fly](house-fly-24629_1280.png)

-All images came fro vecteezy.com from various different artist.
+All images came from vecteezy.com and from various different artist.

 -For this project I have learned how to use active by talking with Prof. Pippin Baar, which has allowed me to make the bumblebee and the bat active at different stages of the game.
 -Bezier is a function that was learned from p5js.org in order to create the grass.